 The app is really easy to use.
 The syncing between the watch and the phone seems to be automatic when the watch and the phone are close to each other.
 But you can easily swipe your phone when you are visiting the app and the syncing will start.

 At this early stage I am following the health and fitness stats.
-My watch tracks steps, pulse, REM sleep, hour slept, heart rates zones, burned calories and kilometers.
+My watch tracks steps, pulse, REM sleep, hour slept, heart rates zones, skin temperatures, O2 saturation, calories and kilometres.
 The only thing you must manually log is the water and food you consume during the day.
 But that is totally up to you.
+More advance watches can also make an EKG.

 The Fitbit watch